Char Siu Bao

 Char Siu Filling:

-• Heat oil in pan, sauté onion for 1 to 2 minutes.
-Add in char siu, soy sauce, oyster sauce, sugar, sesame oil and red food color, if using.
-Stir fry for 1-2 minutes and add salt to taste.
+• Heat oil in a pan and sauté the onion for 1 to 2 minutes.
+Add the char siu, soy sauce, oyster sauce, sugar, sesame oil, and red food coloring (if using).
+Stir-fry for 1-2 minutes, then add salt to taste.

-• Mix corn starch and water together, add to the filling.
-Simmer on low heat until the sauce is thickened.
+• Mix the cornstarch and water together, then add it to the filling.
+Simmer on low heat until the sauce thickens.
+Remove the filling from the pan and let it cool.
+Divide the filling into 16 portions and set aside.

 Char Siu Bao Dough Recipe:

-• Sift the flour, wheat starch and powdered sugar.
-Transfer to a large mixing bowl.
-Make a well in the middle of the flour mixture and add the yeast, lukewarm water and vinegar or lemon juice, if using.
-Gently dissolve the yeast with the water.
-Slowly bring together the flour mixture and add in the vegetable oil.
+• Sift the flour, wheat starch, and powdered sugar into a large mixing bowl.
+Make a well in the center of the flour mixture and add the yeast, lukewarm water, and vinegar or lemon juice (if using).
+Gently dissolve the yeast in the water.
+Slowly incorporate the flour mixture and then add the vegetable oil.

 Char siu bao dough ingredients.